Academic Year 2019-2020

 In addition students are guided to select 3 option subjects that will give them their best access to future pathways.
 The vast majority of students will retain a traditional and broadly academic curriculum, with most students studying either History or Geography.
 There is an expectation that those who are able, follow the English Baccalaureate and continue with a Language in addition to their Humanities.
 Other students study Technical Awards, Vocational Qualifications or Certificates and Diplomas alongside their GCSEs.
 In KS4 students are grouped in sets according to prior attainment in English, Maths, Science and Religious Studies.
 In options subjects students are generally taught in mixed ability groups.
 Options booklets are available detailing the courses offered at KS4, for each year group within this Key Stage.
 This is a summary of our KS4 Option Choices:

-- GCSE’s: Geography, History, French, German, Spanish, Triple Science, Computing, Creative I-Media, Art, Photography, Food & Nutrition, Physical Education, Drama, Music and Resistant Materials
+- GCSE’s: Geography, History, French, Spanish, Triple Science, Computing, Creative I-Media, Art, Photography, Food & Nutrition, Physical Education, Drama, Music and Design Technology

-- Vocational / Alternate Qualifications: V Cert in Craft, ECDL, Certificate of English, Maths & Science.
-ASDAN PSHE Short Course, L1 – Transport & Maintenance.
-Mentoring & Outreach with The School Of Military
+- Vocational / Alternate Qualifications: Certificate of English, Maths & Science.
+L1 – Transport & Maintenance.
+Mentoring & Outreach with The School Of Military, Land-based studies and level 1 / 2 Animal Care

 Each subject has a section on the school website which provides more detail, including contact details should you require more information.
 Please contact Mrs Shaw to discuss anything further regarding our school curriculum.